Local nonsatiation

-Applications of Local nonsatiation
+Applications of local nonsatiation

 Local nonsatiation (LNS) is often applied in consumer theory, a branch of microeconomics, as an important property often assumed in theorems and propositions.
 Consumer theory is a study of how individuals make decisions and spend their money based on their preferences and budget.
 Local nonsatiation is also a key assumption for the First welfare theorem.

 Indifference curve

 An indifference curve is a set of all commodity bundles providing consumers with the same level of utility.
 The indifference curve is named so because the consumer would be indifferent between choosing any of these bundles.
-The indifference curve has a negative slope.
-This is caused because of nonsatiation.
-The indifference curve can not slope upward because the consumer can not be indifferent between two commodity bundles if contains more of both goods.
+The indifference curves are not thick because of LNS.

 Walras’s law

 Local nonsatiation is a key assumption in the Walras’ law theorem.
 Walras's law says that if consumers have locally nonsatiated preferences, they will consume their entire budget over their lifetime.

 The indirect utility function

 The indirect utility function is a function of commodity prices and the consumer's income or budget.
 Indirect utility function v(p, w) where p is a vector of commodity prices, and w is an amount of income.
 Important assumption is that consumers have locally nonsatiated preferences.
 Related to the indirect utility function are utility maximization problem (UMP) and expenditure minimization problem (EMP).
 The UMP considers a consumer who wants to gain the maximum utility given wealth w.
 The EMP considers a consumer who wants to find a cheapest way to reach a certain level of utility.
 In both EMP and UMP consumers are assumed to have locally nonsatiated preferences.